subhajitbaidya/discord-bot/README.md

 # 📌 Discord Bot

-An interactive discord bot to communicate with other users in a personal discord server
+An interactive discord bot to communicate with users

 ---

 ## 🚀 Features

-- ✅ Feature 1
+- ✅ The bot can scrape text data from any website and summarize the data using DeepSeek R1 model.
-- ✅ Feature 2
+- ✅ Summaries are sent as responses in chunks as discord bot replies.
-- ✅ Feature 3
+- ✅ API access for generated data

 ---